-10 Ways Older Adults Can Meet New People and Make Friends in 2021
+10 Ways Older Adults Can Meet New People and Make Friends

-In fact, since older adults were considered high risk, they had to take social distancing policies much more seriously, and many other avenues for communication and connection were halted or altered, leading to increased social isolation.
+Since older adults were considered high risk, they had to take social distancing policies much more seriously, and many other avenues for communication and connection were halted or altered, leading to increased social isolation.

 Even before the pandemic, for many individuals getting older means new social challenges.
-Many regular social interactions in the past (like going to a daily job, raising kids, or traveling) may no no longer be in place, and it can take effort to meet with people that don’t live with you.
+Many regular social interactions in the past (like going to a daily job, raising kids, or traveling) may no longer be in place, and it can take effort to meet with people that don’t live with you.

 How Older Adults Can Meet New Friends Post Pandemic

 Here are some great opportunities for seniors to meet new people and make friendships this year.

 Lots of options here!
 Nothing gets discussions going faster than talking about something you like or dislike.
 Book, TV, or movie clubs can be a great way to connect with other like-minded adults and have endless items to discuss.